$\delta N$ formalism with gradient interactions: Incorporating gradient terms into the formalism

 \subsection{Non-Gaussianity}

-Having established the validity of the gradient-corrected formalism at the linear order, we now proceed to higher-order contributions and parametrize the leading level non-Gaussianity via the momentum-dependent nonlinear parameter $f_{\rm NL}$.
+Having established that the gradient-corrected formalism reproduces the gradient expansion of perturbation theory at linear order, we now use it to estimate the leading non-Gaussian signal through the momentum-dependent nonlinear parameter $f_{\rm NL}$.
 The correlator of three Fourier modes is given by

 Here, $\textbf{K} = \mathbf{k}_1 + \mathbf{k}_2 + \mathbf{k}_3$ ensures momentum conservation, and the shape function $S(\mathbf{k}_1,\mathbf{k}_2,\mathbf{k}_3)$ is given by

 The three-point function can also be computed using the $\delta N$ expansion~\eqref{expand_R_second}, yielding a similar expression but with the shape function defined via derivatives of $N$: